Crivaledaz/Mattermost-LDAP/README.md

 ## Limitation
-This module has been tested on Centos 7, Fedora and Ubuntu with PostgreSQL.
+This module has been tested on Centos 7, Fedora and Ubuntu with PostgreSQL and Mattermost Community Edition version 4.1 and 4.9.

 Others operating systems has not been tested yet but should work fine.